PeeplesKaitlyn-FS/MySpotifyApp/README.md

 ## Project Overview

-This project is a music search app that integrates with Spotify's REST Web API.
-The app allows users to search for music and view results with thumbnails that link to Spotify web player links.
+MySpotifyApp is a web application that allows users to search for music on Spotify.
+The app uses the Spotify API to fetch search results and display them to the user.
+The app features a simple search bar and a results page that displays the search results.

 ## Prerequisites